hphelion/documentation/publiccloud/cdn.md

 ## Bindings
 Got a favorite programming language?
 Ready to create your own CDN-based applications?
 Take a look at our [Bindings section](/publiccloud/bindings) for details.

-Early access to HP Helion Public Cloud CDN features two different language bindings.
-If you are a Java person, take a look at our [jclouds binding](/bindings/jclouds) and follow the instructions in the README.txt to get started.

-If Ruby is more your thing, we have a version of [Ruby Fog](/bindings/fog/install) that enables access to CDN.
-Detailed examples can be found on the [HP Helion Public Cloud Fog Binding CDN Examples](/bindings/fog/cdn) page.